sahib/brig/docs/introduction.rst

 .. note:: About open ports:

    While ``ipfs`` tries to do it's best to avoid having the user to open ports in his firewall/router.
 This mechanism might not be perfect though (and maybe never is).
-If any of the following network operations might not work it might be necessary to open the ports 4001 - 4005 or to enable UPnP.
-This only is necessary if the computers you're using ``brig`` on are not in the same network.
+If any of the following network operations might not work it might be necessary to open the ports 4001 - 4005 or enable UPnP.
+For security reasons we recommend to only open the required ports explicitly and not to use UPnP.
+This only is necessary if the computers you're using ``brig`` on are not in the same network anyways.

 This all requires of course that both partners are online at the same time.
 Later versions might make it possible to have a third party instance that acts